P1R/OraMon4PRTG/doc/_build/html/_sources/api.txt

 hope you can do the same with this code ;)

-Example: The table Spaces Example
+Example: The table Spaces monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The next example shows how with the TableSpaces from The